-longer derogation for gas compressors that are required to ensure the safety and security of an NTS, which now have a further five years (to 2030) to comply with the requirements.
+The MCP applies to smaller gas compressors and will affect a further 28 of the NTS compressor units.
+Other combustion plants, such as pre-heat systems, are also captured as part of this directive.

-The MCP Directive applies to smaller gas compressors and will affect a further 26 of the NTS compressor units.
-Other combustion plants, such as pre-heat systems, are also captured as part of this Directive.
-During 2016/17 we will undertake an audit of this plant type and develop mitigation plans.
+Medium combustion plant that cannot meet the new ELVs for NOx must cease to operate on 31 December 2029 unless the plant operates for no more than 500 hours per year, as a rolling average over a period of five years and we sign a declaration, to the competent Authority, in accordance with Annex I of the MCP.

-European Union Third Package
+European Union Third Energy Package

-With respect to planning of the NTS this section outlines the applicable European legislation which National Grid complies with, and outlines the progress of legislation and European network codes that may affect Transmission planning into the future.
+With respect to planning of the NTS, this section outlines the applicable European legislation with which we comply, and outlines the progress of legislation and European network codes that may affect transmission planning into the future.

-The European Union (EU) Third Energy Package is a combination of three EU Regulations and two EU Directives (covering gas and electricity) which were ratified in 2009 and became effective from March 2011.
+The European Union (EU) Third Energy Package is a combination of three EU regulations and two EU directives (covering gas and electricity) which were ratified in 2009 and became effective from March 2011.
 The package seeks to achieve three energy policy objectives of increased security supply, development of a single European energy market, and meeting carbon emission targets.
 The package provides a framework of new institutions to develop the Network Codes to be applied at a European level.
 These are the European Network of Transmission System Operators for Gas (ENTSO-G) and the Agency for the Cooperation of Energy Regulators (ACER).
-The three relevant gas regulations and directives are as follows:
+The three relevant gas regulations and directives are:

-Gas Directive: 2009/72/EC
+Gas Directive: 2009/73/EC